HarryBeadle/speedcrunch/doc/src/reference/statistical.rst

 .. function:: stddev(x1; x2; ...)

     Computes the standard deviation of the given arguments.
-It is simply obtained by taking the square root of :func:`variance`.
+It is obtained by taking the square root of the :func:`variance <variance>` of its arguments.

 .. function:: absdev(x1; x2; ...)